michaelfester/docs/docs/guides/core/adding-images.md

 | Title | Description | Employee 1 | Employee 2 | Employee 3 | Employee 4 |
 | ----- | ----------- | ---------- | ---------- | ---------- | ---------- |

-It doesn’t matter what you call each column, so long as each column has the same name and the next number.
+It doesn't matter what you call each column, so long as each column has the same name and the next number.
 Glide will recognize all of the numbered columns and allow you to choose a single column with just that name (e.g. '`Image`') which will incorporate all the columns and trigger the carousel.

 {% figure src="/docs/guides/core/adding-images/image-carousel-column.png" caption="Picking an Array Column with images in the Data Editor" /%}